Jul 12, 2017 May 6, 2017

 Pork is one of the leanest meats you can find, and so delicious!
 Click here for the recipe. – Jenny Jones

-They are 100% whole wheat and low in sugar with as many diced apples as I could squeeze in.
+They are low in sugar with as many diced apples as I could squeeze in.
 The top is the best part because I sprinkle it with a little cinnamon & sugar before baking.
 I used a mix of Granny Smith and gala apples and I was out of buttermilk so I used a mixture of milk and plain yogurt (about 1/2 & 1/2) and it worked great.

 There’s no butter in these lightly sweet, delicious muffins, but they don’t need it.
 Anything baked with apples is always going to be good.
 It’s apples!
 Click here for the recipe. – Jenny Jones